Vietnam.vn - Nền tảng quảng bá Việt Nam

 The draft would be amended to create a new income-matching grant for parents who have not yet paid off their student loans.
 The amount could include unemployment benefits and social assistance depending on the actual situation of the household.

 The bill has received widespread support from education policymakers.
-The rising cost of college has made it difficult for students and families to make the decision to attend college, as they weigh the economic benefits of a college education against the burden of long-term student debt.
+The rising cost of college has made it difficult for students and families to make the decision to attend college.
+They must weigh the economic benefits of a college education against the burden of long-term student debt.

-“We welcome the introduction of the AID bill to support low-income families and reduce the pressure on students and their parents, while facilitating access to higher education,” said Fewins-Bliss, executive director of the University of Michigan Access Network.
+“We welcome the introduction of the AID bill to support low-income families and reduce the pressure on students and their parents, while facilitating access to higher education,” said Fewins-Bliss, executive director of the Michigan College Access Network.

 (Source: Vietnamnet/Michigan Advance)